Strength Training Classes

 You will be motivated and guided by Marie an Exercise & Nutrition Specialist and 1988 Irish Olympian (Marathon).

-Marie’s course is safe for people with chronic diseases for example: cancer, osteoporosis, or diabetes.
+Marie’s classes are safe for people with chronic diseases for example: cancer, osteoporosis, or diabetes.

 Also available are health monitoring tests, nutritional status analysis, walking and running programmes.